 OBS Studio is popular for recording gameplay.
 The fact that gamers use it means you can rest assured it has the ability to capture high-quality videos.
 (In contrast, our least powerful option, Loom, only offers HD at paid levels, and only on Mac at the moment.)

 Unlike Camtasia, OBS Studio is an open-source and free application that anyone can use without restrictions, even for commercial purposes.
 And, it offers social media integration for easy sharing on those platforms.

 One key reason you might want to choose OBS Studio is to be able to record videos in multiple formats (mp4, flv, mkv, etc).

-The downside is, OBS Studio is much more complex to use (and to install) than more basic solutions.
-You pretty much need to watch a tutorial to be able to perform even the simplest task, like starting a recording.
+The downside is, OBS Studio is more complex to use (and to install) than more basic solutions.
+You will likely need to watch a tutorial before using the software.